 - Provide other ad hoc advice and contributions as agreed.

-Diaspora Advisory Group Members are inducted as volunteers of Diaspora Action Australia (DAA) and required to comply with DAAs Code of Conduct and relevant policies for the duration of their role on the Advisory Group.
+Diaspora Advisory Board Members are inducted as volunteers of Refugee Council of Australia (RCOA).
+They will be required to understand and comply with the organisation’s policies and procedures for the duration of their role on the Advisory Board.

-Diaspora Advisory Group Members receives a per diem payment for each Advisory Group Meeting.
+Diaspora Advisory Board Members receives a per diem payment for each Advisory Group Meeting.

-If you are interested to join the project advisory group as diaspora representative, please complete the EOI form below and email it to
+Diaspora representative roles have been mostly filled.
+Nonetheless, if you are interested to join the project advisory group as diaspora representative, please contact Lorenza at email@example.com

 EOI doc format, download here.